Cathedral of St Peter, Bautzen: Simultaneum Era

 In 1523, an Evangelical Lutheran started preaching in the church.
 Since 1530, both Catholics and Lutherans have shared the building.
 A 4-meter (12 ft) tall screen separated the sanctuary.
-In 1567 the Holy See separated the Lusatian areas outside Saxony from the Saxon parts of the ancient Meissen diocese and established there the Prefecture Apostolic of Meissen, seated at St. Peter's of Bautzen, with Johannes Leisentritt as its first prefect.
-In canon law an apostolic prefecture is a diocese on approval.
+In 1567 the Holy See separated the Lusatian areas outside Saxony from the Saxon parts of the ancient Meissen diocese and established there the Prefecture Apostolic of Meissen (also named as Apostolic Prefecture of Lusatia), seated at St. Peter's of Bautzen, with Johannes Leisentritt as its first prefect.
+In canon law, an apostolic prefecture is a diocese on approval.

 According to its location and its seat the prefecture used to be called alternatively the Apostolic Prefecture of the Two Lusatias (Upper and Lower Lusatia) or Apostolic Prefecture of Bautzen.
 In 1583, the dean of the cathedral, Leisentrit, ordered that a contract be made between the two sects defining when each would be able to use the cathedral, among other details.
 This contract is still in effect today and has been only interrupted a few times in history, such as the Bohemian Uprising of 1620 that expelled the Catholics from the building for a short time.

 In 1831-1918 the Deans of this Collegiate Church were members de jure of the Upper House of the Parliament of the Kingdom of Saxony.

 On 24 June 1921 Pope Benedict XV elevated the Apostolic Prefecture of Meißen to the new Diocese of Meißen by his apostolic constitution Sollicitudo omnium ecclesiarum and thus St. Peter's became the cathedral of that diocese.
 The 1743-founded Apostolic Vicariate in the Saxon Hereditary Lands, united with the Apostolic Prefecture (and the deanery of this church) since 1831 (except 1842-1844), was dissolved and its area and institutions integrated into the new Meißen diocese in 1921.
 In 1980 the seat of the diocese was moved to Dresden, leading the diocese to be renamed Dresden-Meissen, and St. Peter's becoming the co-cathedral, besides the Trinity Cathedral in Dresden.

 Today, Catholic and Lutheran altars are located on separate sides of the sanctuary.
 The Catholic high-altar was built in 1723.
 It was designed by a student of Balthasar Permoser, the same man that designed the Zwinger in Dresden.
 The altar murals were painted by the Venetian painter Pellegrini.